In this article

 What is a good annual revenue for a business?

-Now that you know how to calculate the annual revenue of your business—and may have the figure right in front of you—you're probably wondering if it's good.
-That said, figuring out whether your annual revenue is in the right range for your business depends on a few factors.
+Now that you know how to calculate revenue—you may even have the figure right in front of you—you're probably wondering if it's good.
+Ultimately, it depends.
+Determining whether your annual revenue is within the right range for your business depends on a few factors.

-The primary factors that determine good annual revenue include the following:
+The primary factors that determine good annual revenue include:

 • Business industry: Different industries have vastly different average revenue benchmarks.
 A tech startup might aim for high growth and rapid revenue increases, while a local coffee shop might be content with steady, moderate revenue.